-- 8.1 The criteria may include, but not necessarily be limited to: - a.
-Owner/s of a residential property with a source of income within a determined threshold - b. indigent status of the owner of a residential property in terms of the Municipality's indigent policy - c. the age of the owner - d. owners dependant on pensions or social grants for their livelihood - e. owners of property situated within an area affected by- - (1) a disaster within the meaning of the Disaster Management Act, 2002 (Act - No.57 of 2002); or - (2) serious adverse social or economic conditions unique to a certain or identified area. - f.
-Owners of residential properties with a market value below an amount determined by the Council. - g.
-If the property has been assigned to a certain category which the municipality has specifically identified for purposes of exemptions, rebates or reductions. - h.
-Owners of agricultural land who are bona fide farmers - 8.2 The municipality may determine the categories of owners in accordance with section 7 of this policy for purposes of granting exemptions, rebates or reductions in rates, and such categories of owners, may include, but not necessarily be limited to: - a. indigent owners in terms of the Municipality indigent policy; - b. owners dependent on pensions or social grants for their livelihood - c. owners temporarily without an income - d. owners of property situated within an area affected by - e. a disaster within the meaning of the Disaster Management Act 57 of 2002 - f. any other serious adverse social or economic conditions - g. owners of residential properties with a market value below an amount determined by the Municipality - h. owners of agricultural properties who are bona fide farmers
+- (1) The criteria may include, but not necessarily be limited to: - (a) Owner/s of a residential property with a source of income within a determined threshold - (b) indigent status of the owner of a residential property in terms of the Municipality's indigent policy - (c) the age of the owner - (d) owners dependant on pensions or social grants for their livelihood - (e) owners of property situated within an area affected by- - (i) a disaster within the meaning of the Disaster Management Act, 2002 (Act - 1.
+No.57 of 2002); or - (ii) serious adverse social or economic conditions unique to a certain or identified area. - (f) Owners of residential properties with a market value below an amount determined by the Council. - (g) If the property has been assigned to a certain category which the municipality has specifically identified for purposes of exemptions, rebates or reductions. - (h) Owners of agricultural land who are bona fide farmers - (2) The municipality may determine the categories of owners in accordance with section 7 of this policy for purposes of granting exemptions, rebates or reductions in rates, and such categories of owners, may include, but not necessarily be limited to: - (a) indigent owners in terms of the Municipality indigent policy; - (b)owners dependent on pensions or social grants for their livelihood - (c) owners temporarily without an income - (d)owners of property situated within an area affected by - (e) a disaster within the meaning of the Disaster Management Act 57 of 2002 - (f) any other serious adverse social or economic conditions - (g)owners of residential properties with a market value below an amount determined by the Municipality - (h)owners of agricultural properties who are bona fide farmers

-PART 9: PROPERTIES USED FOR MULTIPLE PURPOSES:
+9. PROPERTIES USED FOR MULTIPLE PURPOSES:

-Rates on properties used for multiple purposes will be levied on properties used for-

-- a. a purpose corresponding with the dominant use of the property; - b. by apportioning the market value of a property to the different purposes for which the property is used;
+- (1) Rates on properties used for multiple purposes will be levied on properties used for- - (a) a purpose corresponding with the dominant use of the property; - (b) by apportioning the market value of a property to the different purposes for which the property is used;

-PART 10: DIFFERENTIAL RATING:
+10. DIFFERENTIAL RATING:

-- 10.1 The municipality has the right, but is not compelled, to levy different rates for different categories of rateable properties - 10.2 The criteria in determining these different categories of rateable property shall include but not necessarily be limited to the following factors - a.
-The use of the property, which can be broadly divided into the following categories - (i) the actual use of the property - (ii) the permitted use of the property - (iii) the geographical area where the property is situated - 10.3 Differential rating among the various property categories will be done by way of setting different rate for each property category and/or - 10.3.1 by way of reductions and rebates.
+- (1) The municipality has the right, but is not compelled, to levy different rates for different categories of rateable properties - (2) The criteria in determining these different categories of rateable property shall include but not necessarily be limited to the following factors - (3) The use of the property, which can be broadly divided into the following categories - (i) the actual use of the property - (ii) the permitted use of the property